April 2026

 1

 Visual territory.
-A clear direction for how Solar Lab should feel: more considered, more residential, and less like a typical installer site.
+A clear direction for how Solar Lab should feel: considered, residential, and distinct from a typical installer site.

 2

 Source material review.
-Direction drawn from project photography, the proposal, founder tone, and existing brand cues, sharpened with supporting references where useful.
+Direction drawn from project photography, founder tone, the proposal PDFs, and the Instagram reference when useful.

 3

 Typography and colour.
-Type choices, colour palette, and the basic visual rules that carry through the site.
+Type, colour palette, and the visual rules that carry through the site.

 4